narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ## What You Will Do

+We currently have a marketplace that connects buyers and sellers of AdTech data, and we are building on this success to make it possible to transact any other kinds of data.

 Here are the kinds of projects you will likely work on:

 - Add capabilities to our query execution and data classification engines to make it possible to fulfill any buyer